 The program leads to the degree of Master of Science in Electrical and Computer Engineering awarded once the following requirements are fulfilled:

 1. 1.The candidate must complete a total of 30 credits with a minimum cumulative GPA of 3.0/4.0.
-All courses are to be passed with a minimum of B grade as per rules and regulations concerning graduate studies at NDU.
-Failed courses may be repeated once provided that the grade on the failed course is equal to D or higher.
-Failing a course with an F grade means an automatic exclusion from the program.
+The minimum passing grade of a graduate course is “C.” Students in graduate studies are required to maintain a cumulative GPA of at least 3.0 in all courses taken for graduate programs with no more than 2 Cs per program.
+Failed courses may be repeated once provided that the grade on the failed course is equal to “D” or higher.
+Failing a course with an “F” grade means an automatic exclusion from the program.

 2. 2.
-Holders of a bachelor of engineering in electrical/computer engineering (5-year program leading to the degree of BE) from a recognized university may apply to transfer a maximum of twelve credits from their undergraduate upper level courses equivalent to 500-level electrical engineering courses at NDU.
-Only courses with a B grade can be considered for transfer.
+Holders of a Bachelor of Engineering in Electrical/Computer Engineering (5-year program leading to the degree of BE) from a recognized university may apply to transfer a maximum of 18 credits from their undergraduate upper-level major elective courses.
+Only courses with a “B” grade can be considered for transfer.

 3. 3.
 The candidate must attend a series of 0-carrying credit seminars as recommended by the Graduate Committee of the Faculty.
 The course grading is based on attendance and is pass or fail.

-4. 4.The residency requirements and maximum load per semester are as per rules and regulations for graduate programs at Notre Dame University-Louaize.
+4. 4.The residency requirements and maximum load per semester are as per rules and regulations for graduate programs at NDU.

 Courses